rocky-linux/wiki.rockylinux.org/docs/team/testing/dev_guides/openqa_rocky.md

 #### History (briefly)
 It started with OS-autoinst: automated testing of Operating Systems The OS-autoinst project aims at providing a means to run fully automated tests, especially to run tests of basic and low-level operating system components such as bootloader, kernel, installer and upgrade, which can not easily be tested with other automated testing frameworks.
-However, it can just as well be used to test firefox and openoffice operation on top of a newly installed OS. openQA is a test-scheduler and web-front for openSUSE and Fedora using OS-autoinst as a backend.
+However, it can just as well be used to test firefox and openoffice operation on top of a newly installed OS.
+OpenQA is a test-scheduler and web-front for openSUSE and Fedora using OS-autoinst as a backend.
 OpenQA originated at openSuse and was adopted by Fedora as the automated test system for their frequent distribution updates.
 Maintenance activity is fairly intense and is ongoing at various levels of users.
-OpenQA was adopted by Rocky Linux Test Team as the preferred automated testing system for the ongoing releases of it's distribution. openQA is free software released under the GPLv2 license.
+OpenQA was adopted by Rocky Linux Test Team as the preferred automated testing system for the ongoing releases of it's distribution.
+OpenQA is free software released under the GPLv2 license.

 #### Attribution
-This guide is heavily inspired by the numerous upstream documents in which installation and usage of OS-autoinst and openQA are described.
+This guide is heavily inspired by the numerous upstream documents in which installation and usage of OS-autoinst and OpenQA are described.

 #### Intended Audience
-Those who wish to use the openQA automated testing system configured for Rocky Linux tests.
-To run your own automated tests in openQA, you need a PC or server with hardware-virtualisation and an up-to-date Fedora Linux.
+Those who wish to use the OpenQA automated testing system configured for Rocky Linux tests.
+To run your own automated tests in OpenQA, you need a PC or server with hardware-virtualisation and an up-to-date Fedora Linux.

 ### Introduction
-This guide explains the use of the openQA automated testing system to test various aspects of Rocky Linux releases either at the pre-release stage or thereafter. openQA is an automated test tool that makes it possible to test the whole installation process.
-It uses virtual machines set up via libvirt (but not qemu) to reproduce the process, check the output (both serial console and GUI screen) in every step and send the necessary keystrokes and commands to proceed to the next step. openQA checks whether the system can be installed, whether it works properly, whether applications work or whether the system responds as expected to different installation options and commands. openQA can run numerous combinations of tests for every revision of the operating system, reporting the errors detected for each combination of hardware configuration, installation options and variant of the operating system.
+This guide explains the use of the OpenQA automated testing system to test various aspects of Rocky Linux releases either at the pre-release stage or thereafter.

+OpenQA is an automated test tool that makes it possible to test the whole installation process.
+It uses virtual machines which it sets up to reproduce the process, check the output (both serial console and GUI screen) in every step and send the necessary keystrokes and commands to proceed to the next step.
+OpenQA checks whether the system can be installed, whether it works properly, whether applications work and whether the system responds as expected to different installation options and commands.

+OpenQA can run numerous combinations of tests for every revision of the operating system, reporting the errors detected for each combination of hardware configuration, installation options and variant of the operating system.

-Upstream documentation is useful for reference but since it is a mixture of advice and instructions relating to openSUSE and Fedora which have significant differences between them it is not always clear which are significant for Rocky.
+Upstream documentation is useful for reference but since it is a mixture of advice and instructions relating to openSUSE and Fedora which have substantial differences between them it is not always clear which are significant for Rocky.
 However, as an rpm based distribution, Rocky Linux use is closely related to the Fedora version.

 ### WebUI
-The web UI is a very useful feature of the openQA system since it provides an easily accessed view of the progress and details of openQA tests either on the local machine or remotely or both.
+The web UI is a very useful feature of the OpenQA system since it provides an easily accessed view of the progress and details of OpenQA tests either on the local machine or remotely or both.
 It is intended to be intuitive and self-explanatory.
 Look out for the little blue help icons and click them for detailed help on specific sections.

 Some pages use queries to select what should be shown.
 The query parameters are generated on clickable links, for example starting from the index page or the group overview page clicking on single builds.
 On the query pages there can be UI elements to control the parameters, for example to look for older builds or show only failed jobs, or other settings.
 Additionally, the query parameters can be tweaked by hand if you want to provide a link to specific views.